 A single glucose number can be misleading if we do not know the timing and the situation around it.
 That is why blood sugar should always be interpreted together with the person’s symptoms, meals, medication, and daily routine.

 A fasting blood sugar test is usually taken in the morning or before a meal, after at least 8 hours without food or drinks, except water.
+Many people check it first thing in the morning before breakfast.
 This reading helps us understand how well the body is controlling glucose during the night and when no recent food is affecting the result.

 In simple terms, fasting blood sugar shows your baseline glucose level.